Skip to content

 JSON Envelopes

 Human-readable output is nice.
 Machine-readable output is operability.
-Every action returns structured results suitable for dashboards, automation, and LLM tooling.
+Every action returns structured results suitable for dashboards, automation, and AI-assisted review.

 // the insight